-In my still very young career as a scientist, I have already spent many evenings attempting to fend off the powers of sleep as I struggle through a scattered and confusing scientific paper.
-Writing skills are seldom a significant part of a scientific education, and poorly written papers are not only inconvenient for students like myself but also harmful to the progress of science.
+In my life as a scientist, I have spent many evenings attempting to fend off the powers of sleep as I struggle through a scattered and confusing scientific paper.
+Writing skills are seldom a significant part of a scientific education, and poorly written papers are not only inconvenient for their readers but also harmful to the progress of science.
 No matter how high the quality of an individual's research, if that person cannot communicate her or his ideas to others, the contribution will be lost.
 So out of a desire for clearer, more interesting papers to read and a concern for the vulnerable art of science writing, I decided to teach a writing seminar on the topic of cosmology out of Cornell's Astronomy department.
 I chose the texts, designed the curriculum, and formulated the essay assignments.
 Based on my course design, I was awarded the Buttrick-Crippen Fellowship to teach the seminar.

 The texts used were Alan Lightman's Einstein's Dreams, Michael Rowan-Robinson's Nine Numbers of the Cosmos, and Carl Sagan's Billions & Billions.
 The description I wrote for the university's course catalog is below.
 For more information, lectures, or assignments, please contact me.